First-passage properties of the jump process with a drift. The general case: Survival probability SN(n|X0)

 Recall that, strictly speaking, for $F(-\ii\lambda;0)$ in the second line of \eqref{eq:S(s|l)=ac} to be well-defined, we need $-\ii\lambda$ to lie within the strip of analyticity, i.e., $\lambda$ must satisfy $-\zeta_+(0)<\lambda < \zeta_{*}(0)$.
 Thus \eqref{eq:S(s|l)=ac} is valid for $\lambda\in(-\zeta_+(0),\infty)$.

-Summarizing, we showed that for $\lambda>-\zeta_*(0)$ the function $\hat{S}_N(s\,\vert\,\lambda)$ in the $s$-plane has a simple pole at $s = 1$ and a branch point at $s = s_*$ with no other singularities for $\abs{s}<s_*$.
+To summarize, we have shown that for $\lambda>-\zeta_*(0)$ the function $\hat{S}_N(s\,\vert\,\lambda)$ in the $s$-plane has a simple pole at $s = 1$ and a branch point at $s = s_*$ with no other singularities for $\abs{s}<s_*$.
 The schematic illustration is shown in Fig.~\ref{fig:Sn_anal_survival}.
 We emphasize that if $\lambda < -\zeta_*(0)$, then additional singularities may arise from the prefactor in \eqref{eq:S(s|l)=ac}.
 However, these singularities have no effect on the large-$n$ behavior of $S_N(n\,\vert\,X_0)$, as will be explained shortly.

 \paragraph{Asymptotic behavior of $S_N(n\,\vert\,X_0)$} The standard result in the context of analytic combinatorics \cite{FlajoletSedgewick2009} is that the large-$n$ behavior of the survival probability $S_N(n\,\vert\,X_0)$ is governed by the singularities of its generating function closest to the origin.
-To find this generating function, we formally invert the Laplace transform with respect to $\lambda$ and find
+To find this generating function, we formally invert the Laplace transform with respect to $\lambda$ and obtain

 where the integration is performed along the vertical contour that lies to the right of all possible singularities of $\hat{S}_{N}(s\,\vert\,\lambda)$.
 For example, we can choose $\gamma$ such that $ \gamma > -\zeta_*(0)$.
 With this choice, due to \eqref{eq:S(s|l)=ac}, the integrand $S_N(s\,\vert\,\lambda)$ has a pole at $s=1$ and a branch point at $s=s_*$.
-The pole corresponds to the asymptotic value of $S_N(n\,\vert\,X_0)$ and the branching point at $s_*$ determines the rate at which this value is approached.
+The pole corresponds to the asymptotic value of $S_N(n\,\vert\,X_0)$ and the branch point at $s_*$ determines the rate at which this value is approached.

 First and foremost, the residue at $s = 1$ determines the asymptotic value of $S_N(n\,\vert\,X_0)$:

 This limit is nothing but $\hat{S}_\infty(\lambda)$, and computing the residue yields